With Totango's Jira Service Management (formerly: Jira Service Desk) connector, you can import service requests data into Totango.

 Best Practices and Known issues

-- The Totango user creating the integration with Jira Service Desk, should have SERVICE DESK TEAM user role in Jira Service Desk (In Jira, go to Projects -> (select your project) -> People -> (find your user and change role to be Service Desk Team)
+- The Totango user creating the integration with Jira Service Management, should have SERVICE DESK TEAM user role in Jira Service Management (In Jira, go to Projects -> (select your project) -> People -> (find your user and change role to be Service Management Team)

-- The best practice is to map Jira Service Desk Organization attribute to Totango account.
-Please make sure that all Jira Service desk issues imported to Totango have one and only one organisation attribute.
+- The best practice is to map Jira Service Management Organization attribute to Totango account.
+Please make sure that all Jira Service Management issues imported to Totango have one and only one organisation attribute.

 - In Jira, users with multiple jira accounts, have to make sure they login to the correct one (the one they want to connect to Totango.